-Existing Proposed Explanation (a) the names and addresses of the voters who voted at the advance vote in the order in which they voted; and (b) such information, beside the name of each voter, as would be required for an ordinary polling station. (b) any information, beside the name of each voter, that would be required for an ordinary polling station.
+Existing Proposed Explanation with such modifications as the circumstances require. the procedure at an advance vote, with any modifications that the circumstances require.
+Polling record (2) The poll clerk at the advance vote shall, under the direction of the deputy returning officer, keep a polling record in duplicate of the advance vote in the form established by the Chief Electoral Officer, that includes (a) the names and addresses of the voters who voted at the advance vote in the order in which they voted; and (b) such information, beside the name of each voter, as would be required for an ordinary polling station.
+Polling record 32 The poll clerk at the advance vote shall, under the direction of the deputy returning officer, keep a polling record of the advance vote in the approved form, that includes: (a) the names and addresses of the voters who voted at the advance vote in the order in which they voted; and (b) any information, beside the name of each voter, that would be required for an ordinary polling station.
+No change.
 Procedure at close of advance vote 47.
-(1) After the close of the advance poll, the deputy returning officer shall (a) count the number of voters who voted at the polling station and record the total on the polling record; (b) place the spoiled ballots in the envelope provided for this purpose, note on the outside of the envelope the number of spoiled ballots it contains and seal the envelope; I count the number of unused ballots that are not detached from the books of ballots, and record the total on the polling record; (d) place the unused ballots and the stubs of all used ballots into the special envelope provided for this purpose, note on the Procedure at close of poll 33(1) After the close of the poll at the advance vote, the deputy returning officer shall: (a) count the number of voters who voted at the polling station and record the total on the polling record; (b) place the spoiled ballots in the envelope provided for this purpose, note on the outside of the envelope the number of spoiled ballots it contains, and seal the envelope; (c) count the number of unused ballots that are not detached from the books of ballots, and record the total on the polling record; (d) place the unused ballots and the stubs of all used ballots into the special envelope No substantive change except the deletion of (g) which is no longer necessary because of the change to eliminate the keeping of duplicate copies of the polling record in the advance vote as recommended by the Chief Electoral Officer.
+(1) After the close of the advance poll, the deputy returning officer shall (a) count the number of voters who voted at the polling station and record the total on the polling record; (b) place the spoiled ballots in the envelope provided for this purpose, note on the outside of the envelope the number of Procedure at close of poll 33(1) After the close of the poll at the advance vote, the deputy returning officer shall: (a) count the number of voters who voted at the polling station and record the total on the polling record; (b) place the spoiled ballots in the envelope provided for this purpose, note on the outside of the envelope the number of No substantive change except the deletion of (g) which is no longer necessary because of the change to eliminate the keeping of duplicate copies of the polling record in the advance vote as recommended by the Chief Electoral Officer.